badboy/rdb-rs/docs/RDB_File_Format.md

+% RDB File Format
-% Redis RDB File Format
+## Redis RDB File Format

 Redis' RDB file is a binary representation of the in-memory store.
 This binary file is sufficient to completely restore Redis' state.